lynn-twinkl/twinkl-github-workshop/README.md

 > [!IMPORTANT]
 > If you are on MacOS, you can skip this section.
 You're all good to go!

+## CREATING A GITHUB ACCOUNT

+Sign up to GitHub [here](https://github.com/signup).
+I recommend using a non-work email address.
+You can ensure your work is accesisble to a company GitHub account later by adding our team's account as a collaborator to your projects

 ## INSTALLING WSL

 **1. Launch an Administrator Powershell**